tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 ## Conclusion

 I initially set out expecting to see a lot of thread creation.
-Instead, I learned that, thanks to `concurrent-ruby`, threads can be lazy (in the best way!).
+Instead, I learned that thanks to `concurrent-ruby`, threads can be lazy (in the best way!).
 While the message processing aspects of `gen_stage` (and therefore the `Async` module) played a role in the lack of needing to spawn as many threads, it was the abstractions provided by `concurrent-ruby` that really helped make